Preparation

 • After reading a newspaper article, type out a summary of the main points and key supporting evidence.

-• Watch something on television or YouTube and then type out a description of what you saw, and a summary of the footage.
+• Watch something on television or YouTube and then type out a description of what you saw, and give a summary of the footage.

 • Re-read your pieces of writing the next day – be critical about your work and challenge yourself to find areas you can improve.